 The Company reviews long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset might not be recoverable.
-When such an event occurs, management determines whether there has been been impairment by comparing the anticipated undiscounted future net cash flows to the related asset group's carrying value.
+When such an event occurs, management determines whether there has been impairment by comparing the anticipated undiscounted future net cash flows to the related asset group's carrying value.
 If an asset is considered impaired, the asset is written down to fair value, which is determined based either on discounted cash flows or appraised value, depending on the nature of the asset.
-There were no impairment charges, or changes in estimated useful lives recorded during during the year ended December 31, 2022 December 31, 2023.
-As of September 30, 2023 March 31, 2024, no triggering events have occurred which would indicate that the acquired long-lived asset values may not be recoverable.
+There were no impairment charges, or changes in estimated useful lives recorded during the year ended December 31, 2023.
+As of September 30, 2024, no triggering events have occurred which would indicate that the acquired long-lived asset values may not be recoverable.